CSRG-Group/dcs-notes.github.io/_CS126/part5.md

 ### List based

-Generally, the space complexity if $$O(n)$$, without overhead of empty cells.
+Generally, the **space complexity** is $$O(n)$$, without overhead of empty cells.
 Since sets are not indexable, linked lists can be used, offering efficient re-sizing.

-We need to iterate over each element in the list to lookup items, $$O(n)$$ time complexity, which is not efficient, but for most more complex set operations, this becomes less of a drawback
+We need to iterate over each element in the list to lookup items, $$O(n)$$ time complexity, which is not efficient, but for most more complex set operations, this becomes less of a drawback.

 ### Hash-set based

 Hash-sets are implemented like a hash-table, but using only keys, not key-value pairs.
-This gives fast $$O(1)$$ lookups, and an $$O(n)$$ space complexity, but with large overheads
+This gives fast $$O(1)$$ lookups, and an $$O(n)$$ space complexity, but with large overheads.